WissamAntoun/CamemBERTa/README.md

 We also include the TF2 weights including the weights for the model's RTD head for the discriminator, and the MLM head for the generator.

+CamemBERTa is compatible with most finetuning scripts from the `transformers` library.

 ## Features: